13 Easy Ways to Dehumidify Your House without a Dehumidifier

 Cold air in winters (even when completely saturated) contains far less water/moisture than warmer air in summers.

-Besides the obvious signs (moist air, excessive sweating, and a stuffier atmosphere), you can check the humidity levels professionally by getting a reading.
+Besides the obvious signs (moist air, excessive sweating, and a stuffier atmosphere), you can check the humidity levels by getting an accurate reading on a hygrometer.

 So, what’s a good hygrometer rating?